Prophet Muhammad (peace and blessings be upon him) faced countless attempts to silence him.

 6. A poisoned sheep

-After the defeat of Khaibar, a Jewish woman called Zainab bint Al-Harith offered the Prophet a roasted sheep she had poisoned.
+After the defeat of Khaibar, a Jewish woman named Zainab bint Al-Harith offered the Prophet a roasted sheep she had poisoned.
 He took a mouthful but did not like it.

 After investigating the issue, the woman confessed her crime.
-The Prophet pardoned her treacherous attempt.
+The Prophet forgave her treacherous attempt.

 7. A hypocrite turns into a faithful believer